denefoster/ramrod.nz/content/race/race-day-6.rst

    <br />

 |br|
 Not a bad start, the orange devil kicked in first go and we're off.
 First time on slicks and holy fuck.
-I reckon it could probably ride upside down, it's rediculously sticky.
+I reckon it could probably ride upside down, it's ridiculously sticky.
 Feeling pretty good and getting into a rhythm.

 Part 2, it starts to go wrong: